daleal/asymmetric/README.md

 ## Why Asymmetric?

-Raw developing speed and ease of use, that's why. `asymmetric` is based on **[Starlette](https://github.com/encode/starlette)** ✨!
-While `Starlette` is a powerful tool to have, getting it to work from scratch can be a bit of a pain, especially if you have never used it before.
-The idea behind `asymmetric` is to be able to take any module **already written** and transform it into a working API in a matter of minutes, instead of having to design the module ground-up to work with `Starlette` (it can also be used to build an API from scratch really fast).
+Raw developing speed and ease of use, that's why. `asymmetric` is based on **[S](https://github.com/encode/S)** ✨!
+While `S` is a powerful tool to have, getting it to work from scratch can be a bit of a pain, especially if you have never used it before.
+The idea behind `asymmetric` is to be able to take any module **already written** and transform it into a working API in a matter of minutes, instead of having to design the module ground-up to work with `S` (it can also be used to build an API from scratch really fast).
 With `asymmetric`, you will also get some neat features, namely:

 - Auto logging (configure logs with the `LOG_FILE` and `LOG_LEVEL` environmental variables).
 - Server-side error detection and exception handling.